Faculty of Engineering Science

 With this change the curriculum of the department was thoroughly drawn up.
 Students in the Department of Mechanical Engineering are expected to master subjects concerning control, electronics and information processing as well as fundamental subjects such as the strength of materials, thermodynamics, fluid dynamics and mechanical dynamics.
 And students are also guided to learn the above-mentioned subjects through not only lectures but also experiments and practices relevant to these.
 Qualified students can conduct further research in the Graduate School of Engineering.

-Electrical,Electronic and Information Engineering
+Department of Electrical,Electronic and Information Engineering

-The Electrical,Electronic and Information Engineering has been established by the unification of the Department of Electrical Engineering (from 1958 to 2006) and the Department of Electronics (from 1967 to 2006) accompanied by a reformation of the Faculty of Engineering in 2007.
+The Department of Electrical,Electronic and Information Engineering has been established by the unification of the Department of Electrical Engineering (from 1958 to 2006) and the Department of Electronics (from 1967 to 2006) accompanied by a reformation of the Faculty of Engineering in 2007.
 This department should be the base which supports and develops the learning area including electrical, electronic and information engineering.
 Our aim is to train talent to acquire knowledge based on both hardware and software aspect through high quality education and research activities.
 Students learn the basics of electrical, electronic and information engineering for their first two years.
 Then they choose one of the following three educational courses.
 In the Electrical and Electronic Engineering Course, they learn the basic of all electrical and electronics subjects such as electrical circuits, energy and semi-conductor devices.
 In the Information and Communication Engineering Course, they study communication and information technology from hardware and software aspects.
 In the Applied Information Engineering Course, information engineering and its application is studied.
 We train students who can develop information systems using the basics of the electrical and electronic engineering.
 As there is a strong relationship among these three courses, students can take any lecture from all courses corresponding to their interest and demand.
 Finally they join a research laboratory and submit their technical thesis.

 Alumni are active not only in electrical, electronic and information areas but various fields such as mechanical, civil, chemical and environmental industry.